mmcgrathRSD/library/README.md

 ```

 When this came to me, ist was like a light bulb going off.
 For laravel packages, just including a service provider in the "extra" feild, alllow them to tap int your code during a special point in the composer installation process, and do the exacty type of boot strapping we would neeed. (providing assets, defining routes and controllers, etc); So this is totally something that would work.

+So basically instead of every package providing thier stuff ina a boostrap, listenener and routes feile, it would simply be a Service provider per package, and the whole thing would only happen one during intial instsallation of the packages.
+It honestly might work.
+We'lll still have plenttttyy of other hurdles tho